JUDOKICK/creol-documentation/source/index.rst

 Creol is a trustless network for enabling the monitoring, energy reduction and carbon offset of the built environment.

-The entire network comprises of three key constituent parts which are all documented here on their function and their behavior.
+The entire network comprises of a few key constituent parts which are all documented here on their function and their behavior.
 They are as follows:

 * `Creol DLT (Blockchain Components) <https://creol.readthedocs.io>`_ (Work in Progress)
 * `Creol dApp (Mobile app for interacting with the DLT Components) <https://creol.readthedocs.io>`_ (Work in Progress)
 * `Creol Hardware <https://creol.readthedocs.io>`_ (Work in Progress)
+* 'Creol BIM <https://creol.readthedocs.io>'_ (Work in Progress)

+While each section does its best to breakdown the concepts used within it would be important to familiarize yourself with specific key concepts such as
+* DALI
+* Solidity (Ethereum Programming Language)
+* Smart Contracts
+*

 Contents
 ========